 One of Italy’s most iconic sights is the Pantheon.
 There’s more to this Roman temple than its stunning beauty on postcards.
-One of our guides will take you to see the Pantheon in person, but here are 6 facts about Rome’s Pantheon and 6 reasons it is one of our favourite places to visit. ).
+One of our guides will take you to see the Pantheon in person, but here are 6 facts about Rome’s Pantheon and 6 reasons it is one of our favorite places to visit.

 The Pantheon, a Christian church, is actually what it was for centuries

 A nativity scene at the Pantheon, in the Basilica of St. Mary and the Martyrs.
 Is this not a pagan temple, or?
 It was once.
 (Learn more about that in a moment!)
 It was converted into a church in 609 A.D.

 The Pantheon is one of the most well-preserved Roman buildings from antiquity.

 It was preserved in remarkable condition largely because it was converted into a church.
 You can actually still see the building as it was when the Romans did.
 While some things may have changed (for example, there is now a Christian altar and frescos of saints), the building’s dimensions and much of its decoration has remained the exact same.